 Downtown Olympia is a special place.
 For many years it has served as Thurston County's only downtown.
 It has the only urban waterfront in the region, attracting recreational boaters from throughout Puget Sound.
-It has the only performing arts center, is the region's banking sector and is the recreational hub for the region.
+It has the only performing arts center, is the region's banking sector and is the recreational hub for the Urban Growth Area and the region.

 Downtown Olympia is also home to the state's largest farmers-operated farmers' market.
-The Olympia Farmers' Market serves as a link to a substantial network of small family-owned farms and businesses.
+The Olympia Farmers' Market serves as a link to a substantial network of small family-owned farms and businesses, many based in the Urban Growth Area and rural Thurston County.
 The market serves as a tourist attraction and destination and a place for local residents to purchase local food.
 Farmers Markets have proven to be a good way to foster the development and expansion of locally owned businesses.
 In recent years small neighborhood markets are beginning to appear in Olympia with the hope of fostering more neighborhood centers and even more accessibility to locally grown and produced products.